Fragility and SSR

 ISSAT Mandates in Fragile Countries and Knowledge Products

 The Gambia is among the big improvers of 2018 according to the Fragile States Index.
-ISSAT is currently conducting a Human Resource Assessment in the Gambia on behalf of the EU which would further support the local government in rightsizing the security sector and improving public services and human security in the country.
+ISSAT supported a Human Resource Assessment in the Gambia on behalf of the EU which would further support the local government in rightsizing the security sector and improving public services and human security in the country.

-SSR Contribution to UN-World Bank Prevention Report, Mandated by the UN, 2017.
-In 2017, the UN and the World Bank requested DCAF's contribution to their planned study on the prevention of violent conflict.
+AT the level of policy development around conflict prevention and the role of SSR, DCAF’s ISSAT and Policy and Research provided a SSR Contribution to UN-World Bank Prevention Report, in 2017.
+The UN and the World Bank requested DCAF's contribution to their planned study on the prevention of violent conflict.
 DCAF, used its subject-matter expertise to contribute knowledge and operational experience of how SSR processes have supported prevention efforts.

 ISSAT Video: Identifying Dimensions of Fragility in JSSR, on Guatemala and Honduras, 2016.

 Global Peace Index, The Institute for Economics and Peace 2018